girip11/bash_scripting/bash_guide/8_globs.md

 # Chapter-8: Globs

-Globs(wildcards) are not regular expressions.
-These are wildcards for searching files. **Glob characters helps in pathname expansion.**
+* Globs(wildcards) are not regular expressions.
+These are wildcards for searching files. **Glob characters helps in pathname expansion**.
+Pathname expansion is also known as filename expansion.

-If one of the below characters appear, then the word is considered as a pattern and is replaced with matching files sorted **alphabetically**.
+* If one of the below characters appear, then the word is considered as a pattern and is replaced with matching files sorted **alphabetically**.

 **NOTE**: globbing/pathname expansion **doesnot work as expected inside either single or double quotes.**